How to create a Japandi kitchen: 10 simple ways to style this serene, on-trend look

 (Image credit: GROHE)

 To make your kitchen feel warm and inviting, the texture is key.
-“Incorporating warmer materials such as natural wood and soft fabrics will support and emphasize the notion of comfort, creating the ideal sleek and functional, yet inviting space,” advises Elina.
+“Incorporating warmer materials such as natural wood and soft fabrics will support and emphasise the notion of comfort, creating the ideal sleek and functional, yet inviting space,” advises Elina.

 Katie says accessories, in particular tableware, can also add interest and texture to the overall look of your kitchen.

-“Think about softening those clean lines of Scandi design with irregular shapes, unglazed finishes on your plates and bowls, and textured, reeded glassware — the more “unfinished” the more it will play into this look,” she advises.
+“Think about softening those clean lines of Scandi design with irregular shapes, unglazed finishes on your plates and bowls, and textured, reeded glassware — the more 'unfinished' the more it will play into this look,” she advises.

 8. Don’t neglect the lighting